Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Introduction

 Consequently, developing innovative solutions is essential for sustaining QoS in high-mobility contexts, such as vehicle-to-infrastructure (V2I) communications.
-The past decade has seen significant research efforts to tackle the challenges of mmWave beam training and channel estimation overhead~\cite{prev_01, prev_02, prev_03, prev_04, prev_05}.
-Among these efforts, formulating adaptive beam codebooks has been a primary focus~\cite{prev_01, prev_02, prev_03, prev_04, prev_05}.
+The past decade has seen significant research efforts to tackle the challenges of mmWave beam training and channel estimation overhead~\cite{prev_01, prev_02, prev_03, prev_04}.
+Among these efforts, formulating adaptive beam codebooks has been a primary focus~\cite{prev_01, prev_02, prev_03, prev_04}.
 Although traditional approaches have made strides in decreasing the training overhead, the reductions are insufficient for systems utilizing large antenna arrays\cite{gourango_1}.
-Deep learning offers a promising solution to the challenges of beam training and channel estimation in mmWave communications, particularly within the framework of 6G networks.
-Leveraging its ability to learn complex patterns from data, deep learning can significantly reduce the beam training overhead by predicting the optimal beam alignment without requiring exhaustive search methods\cite{semantic_beam, gourango_1, gourango_2}.
-Deep learning algorithms can infer the optimal beamforming vectors based on past observations by training models on scenarios encompassing various channel conditions, mobility patterns, and obstruction dynamics.
+Deep learning offers a promising solution to the challenges of beam training and channel estimation in mmWave communications, particularly within the framework of 6G networks \cite{semantic_beam, gourango_1, gourango_2}.
 Several deep learning models have been proposed to reduce beam training overhead by utilizing diverse data types.
-In [17], the authors utilize user GPS data to identify the optimal beams.
-This location-based method reduces the need for exhaustive searches, enhancing system efficiency.
-However, the accuracy of this technique in determining the optimal beamforming vectors is not always reliable.
-A significant issue is its dependence on precise location data, which may be inaccurate due to GPS errors and latency.
-These inaccuracies can result in the choice of suboptimal beams, negatively impacting the reliability of communication and QoS, especially in scenarios with high mobility, like vehicle-to-infrastructure (V2I) communications.
-Therefore, relying solely on location data to predict the optimal beamforming vector may not always be effective; this emphasizes the necessity of integrating additional data sources or enhanced algorithms to improve prediction accuracy and ensure robust performance under various conditions.
+In \cite{firstvision}, the authors used images from RGB cameras to predict optimal beam indexes, enhancing beamforming accuracy.
+However, this method is significantly influenced by environmental and lighting conditions variations and is limited to scenarios involving a single user.
+To address these limitations and enhance accuracy through diverse data sources, a novel approach combining vision and positional data was proposed in \cite{gourango_1} and \cite{gourango_2}.
+These studies applied a refined ResNet-50 model for precise beam index prediction.
+Specifically, \cite{gourango_1} integrated GPS data into the ResNet-50's fully connected (FC) layer, whereas \cite{gourango_2} employed a YOLOv3 model to identify the target vehicle within a group of vehicles.